What are the criteria for patentability in your jurisdiction?

 What are the limits on patentability?

-- ideas that are contrary to the laws of nature (eg, a perpetual motion machine);
+- inventions that are contrary to the laws of the state;

 Can inventions covering software be patented?